indiawill/Generic-SSO/README.txt

 eg: checkfaid:10001;checkfaid:10002

 15. checkffid
-==> This command will help to check whether focused element automation ID is the same as mentioned in data.ini file or not
+==> This command will help to check whether focused element framework ID is the same as mentioned in data.ini file or not
 eg: checkffid:10001;checkffid:10002

 16. while